Welcome to your beginners' guide to meditation for overthinkers

 The parasympathetic nervous system is activated by meditation, calming and soothing you by slowing the heart rate and lowering blood pressure.
 Studies by Stanford and Harvard Universities show that meditation can reduce the reactiveness of the amygdala (responsible for the fight or flight feeling) and so lower stress levels.

 Meditation makes a difference to your life when you're not meditating.
 The few minutes you spend in meditation teach you to recognise when in everyday life your brain is spiralling off into overthinking, instead of staying stuck in the worry whirlwind.
-When you're able to notice you're sinking into overthinking you can interrupt the cycle and take action to help yourself, by challenging the thoughts, distracting yourself or focusing on something else in this present moment.
+When you learn to notice you're sinking into overthinking you can interrupt the cycle and take action to help yourself, by challenging the thoughts, distracting yourself or focusing on something else in this present moment.
 And by taking a few minutes to meditate you can spend the rest of your waking hours getting on with your life as you want to, enjoying it, because you're better able to catch your overthinking before it takes hold.

 During the course we will